moxiegirl/tutorial-changes/hello-blockstack.md

 4. Choose **Sign In with Blockstack**.

-   The application detects whether the user has the client edition installed or not.
+   The application detects whether the user has the Blockstack client edition installed or not.
 This is done automatically by the Blockstack API, more about this later.
 The next step depends on the users' current state.

    | Using web app    | Has client edition installed      |
    |------------------|-----------------------------------|